The Poverty of Philosophy: Legacy

 In 1956 economist Joan Robinson proclaimed in a review of a new British edition of The Poverty of Philosophy that from the standpoint of modern economics Marx's polemic with Proudhon was "a dead horse" of only "highly specialised interest."
 She wrote:

 "The entertainment value...is not great.
 There is no wit in The Poverty of Philosophy apart from its title; Proudhon's ideas were confused enough to begin with, and Marx's presentation of them makes them totally unseizable, so that there is little sport to be got out of following the argument.
 All the same for anyone interested in 'What Marx Really Meant' some passages in this book are very valuable.
 In some ways they bear the same relation to Capital that Marshall's Pure Theory does to his Principles.
 Ideas that are clear in the early and short version were later elaborated into obscurity."

 Although a widely recognized and periodically reissued title, The Poverty of Philosophy is not regarded as one of the fundamental works of Marxist thought, exemplified by its omission from the two volume Karl Marx: Selected Works published simultaneously in several countries in the 1930s under the auspices of the Marx-Engels-Lenin Institute of Moscow.

 A new translation of the work appeared in conjunction with the publication of Volume 6 of the joint Soviet-British-American publication of Marx-Engels Collected Works in 1975.

-"Poverty of Philosophy" is also a song by rapper Immortal Technique.
+"Poverty of Philosophy" is the title of a song by rapper Immortal Technique.

+The title is referenced in Karl Popper's 1957 book "The Poverty of Historicism".